10/30/2024

 Drew Wells

-Right, such as they deliver earlier than we had planned.
-That'll happen, yeah.
-From a market mix, I'd expect the majority of the added frequencies to be on existing routes, something in probably the 75 to 80% of the growth coming on existing routes and existing frequency.
-Going back to, Greg had made the great point earlier around how much of our network is actually operating less than it did in 2019 or in other prior years, providing kind of a solid floor as we had that back in.
-But there'll be some component of new markets that I know the network team's excited about getting back in that game in a more meaningful way.
-So yeah, maybe 75, 80% of that same store restoration before getting to the new market.
-Yeah,
+The majority of the added frequencies to be on existing routes, you know, something in probably the 75 to 80% of the growth coming on existing routes and existing frequency.
+You know, going back to, you know, Greg had made the great point earlier around how much of our network is actually operating less than it did in 2019 or in other prior years, providing kind of a solid floor as we had that back in.
+But there will be some component of new markets that I know the network team is excited about getting back in that game in a more meaningful way.
+So, yeah, maybe 75%, 80% of that same store restoration before getting to the new market.

 speaker

-thank you.
-And then on the sun speaker, so I think I heard you say positive adjusted EBITDA and 1Q and group is up double digits year on year.
-Just if you could give me those numbers and also on the positive side, the mix of ADR versus occupancy.
-I just wanna kind of better understand where you see ADR going and how occupancy might be tracking.
+Yeah, thank you.
+And then on the Sunseeker, so I think I heard you say positive adjusted EBITDA in one queue and group is up double digits.
+Just if you could give me those numbers and also on the positive side, the mix of ADR versus occupancy?
+I just want to kind of better understand where you see ADR going and how occupancy might be tracking.
 Thanks.

 speaker

 Yeah, I can hit that real quick.
-And that's occupancy in the high 50%, so call it between 57 and 59%, ADRs, worth of 300 and yeah, that the expectation is the EBITDA positive in the first quarter.
-And the strength of group business is really is helping to drive that.
+And that's, you know, occupancy in the high 50%, so call it between 57% and 59% ADRs north of 300.
+And yeah, the expectation is the EBITDA positive in the first quarter.
+And the strength of group businesses really is helping to drive that.

 speaker